elasticrash/spawnflake/README.md

 ## whats new (v0.2.1)
 * The libray now builds a depedency tree of the foreign keys so it will know in which order it needs to generate the tables (mysql only, experimental)
 * Supports more types
+* Support more keytypes and composite keys in most cases
+* Detects cyclic depedencies (but cannot handle it yet)
 * Supports column names with reserve names
 ## support
 * db support